CHAPTER 18: Resonating Souls

 "..."

-"...Just so you know, Sylvia trusted me with her name."
+"...Just so you know, Sylvia trusted me enough to tell me her name.
+I promise that you can do the same."

-At this, the girl's ears perked up, a glimmer of curiosity in her eyes. "...Tina."
+At this surprising revelation, the girl's ears perked up, a glimmer of curiosity in her eyes. "...Tina."

 "Tina," Daisuke repeated with warmth, tenderly running his hand over April's hair and then hers.
 "You can stay here tonight.
 It'll give the impression that you've accomplished your task.
 Take care of April for me; I'll be stepping out for a little while."